 Smart bulbs are just awesome.
-They let you automate your home by changing the entire ambiance; have the lights turn blue when it’s raining, or green when your favorite sports team scores, or red when there is a weather warning nearby.
+They let you automate your home by changing the entire ambiance: have the lights turn blue when it’s raining, or green when your favorite sports team scores, or red when there is a tornado warning.
 Two of the most well-known and integrated brands of smart light bulbs are LIFX and Hue.
 But how does the comparison LIFX vs Hue stack up?

 We decided to put it to the test.
-We spent hours researching LIFX vs Hue so you don’t have to.
+We spent hours researching and testing LIFX vs Hue so you don’t have to.
 Here’s what we found.

 LIFX vs Hue Comparison